 Development and Alumni Relations -- MARGARET U. TAYLOR, Director

 Engineering, School of -- RALPH M. FORD, Director

-Financial Officer and Bursar -- TRACY CLAYBAUGH
+Financial Officer -- TRACY CLAYBAUGH

 Housing and Food Services -- J. MICHAEL LINDNER, Director